compsocialscience/summer-institute/2021/beijing/apply.md

 Applicants must submit the following documents: (1) A short statement (no more than 300 words) that summarizes your research interests, your achievements, and potential contributions to the event; (2) your CV; (3) a publication or writing sample that best represents your research ability and interests; and (4) contact information of a faculty advisor if you are a student or postdoctoral research (we may contact your advisor for further information but no recommendation letter is needed to prepare in advance).

 **In order to be guaranteed full consideration, all application materials must be submitted by ~~April 1 2021~~ April 7, 2021.** All application materials must be submitted through [Google form](https://forms.gle/LiAFEw4bPgSYKUxH8).
-Applications that are not complete by the deadline may not receive full consideration.
+You can still submit your application after the deadline, but full consideration will not be guaranteed.
 We will notify applicants solely through e-mail by the end of April, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicss.beijing@gmail.com.